NicoHeupt/PAN.PROJECT/README.md

   The latter two can be set by the client via arguments.
 Notice how in the screenshot it says `?over=on&overVal=905` behind the URL.
 This means the client is sending the argument `over` (meaning override) with the value `on` and the argument `overVal` with the value `905`.

-  The server will use set values as it's new settings for override.
+  The server will use these values as it's new settings for override.

 ## Hardware
 ![](server/server_sketch.png)